Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.

 Doctors must periodically adjust the dose, which may have to be increased during episodes of weakness.
 However, doses that are too high can cause weakness that is difficult to distinguish from that caused by the disorder.
 This effect is called cholinergic crisis.

 Also, the effectiveness of these drugs may decrease with long-term use.
 Increasing weakness, which may be due to a decrease in the drug's effectiveness, must be evaluated by a doctor with expertise in treating myasthenia gravis.

 Common side effects of pyridostigmine include abdominal cramps and diarrhea.
 Drugs that slow the activity of the digestive tract, such as atropine or propantheline, may be needed to counteract these effects.

 If a thymoma is present, the thymus gland must be surgically removed to prevent the thymoma from spreading.
-Even if no thymoma is present, removing thymus tissue appears to be beneficial.
+Removal may result in remission or enable doctors to reduce the dose of the corticosteroid.

 Sometimes doctors remove the thymus even if there is no thymoma, but whether this treatment is effective is not clear.